Ruel Ishaku

 Ruel Ishaku (born 11 January 1967) is a Nigerian Paralympic gold medal-winning powerlifter.
+He was elected President of the Nigeria Para-Powerlifting Federation from 2020 till 2022 replacing the past leader Uboh Idris.
+Ishaku was first elected as the representative of the board of the Paralympic association after defeating Tajudeen Agunbiade, a table tennis player by 27 votes.
+He was later appointed the Technical Director after his rule as president in 2022.

 Biography

 Ishaku was born in 1967 in Nigeria.
 He suffers from poliomyelitis which means he has to walk with the use of crutches.
+He started his career in 1991.
+During the 2008 interview, he said;

 Career

 Ishaku made his debut at the 2000 Summer Paralympics.
 He competed in the Men's up to 48 kg but did not record a valid lift.

 He competed at the 2004 Summer Paralympics and won bronze in the same event.
 At the 2008 Summer Paralympics he won the gold medal.

 Ishaku competed in and won gold at the 2006 Commonwealth Games in powerlifting.
 It was the only weightlifting event that Nigeria was allowed to enter as the nation was banned from able-bodied lifting when three of its lifters infringed anti-doping rules.

+Legacy

+Ishaku has been cited to have influenced Yakubu Adesokan after Adesokan won the 2012 game surpassing his record in 2008.